 Upgrade to the Best Platform for Microsoft SQL Server Consolidation

-Accelerate application lifecycles and improve application quality of service by consolidating your SQL Servers on the private cloud VMware vSphere.
-With vSphere, you can consolidate your SQL infrastructure by 4X to 20X and cut hardware and software costs by more than 50% while avoiding the painful compromises associated with traditional database consolidation.
+Accelerate application lifecycles and improve application quality of service by consolidating your SQL Servers on the private cloud with VMware vSphere.
+With vSphere, you can consolidate your SQL infrastructure by 4X to 20X and cut hardware and software costs by more than 50 percent while avoiding the painful compromises associated with traditional database consolidation.
 Run SQL on vSphere with the confidence that even large databases will perform well in virtual machines.

-- Deliver databases as dynamic, cost-efficient and reliable IT services on your private cloud
+- Deliver databases as dynamic, cost-efficient and reliable IT services on your private cloud.

-- Accelerate database delivery with on-demand provisioning, automated release cycles and streamlined testing and troubleshooting
+- Accelerate database delivery with on-demand provisioning, automated release cycles and streamlined testing and troubleshooting.

-- Guarantee database Quality of Service with dynamic scalability, built-in availability and simple disaster recovery
+- Guarantee database Quality of Service with dynamic scalability, built-in availability and simple disaster recovery.

 Accelerate Application Delivery and Guarantee QoS